open-sauced/maintainer-intro-course/your-team.md

 ## Assembling Your A-Team: Adding New Members

-Now that you understand a little but about teams, let's look at how to identify new members for your team.
+Now that you understand a little bit about teams, let's look at how to identify new members for your team.

 **Recognizing the Need:** Just like a superhero team expands to face escalating threats, your project might reach a point where additional team members are needed.
 This could be when the workload starts to overwhelm you if you're a solo maintainer or your existing team, or when taking on complex challenges requires specialized expertise.
 Identifying these challenging points is important for ensuring your project's continued momentum.